Oswaldo Cabrera Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 12th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 16th in MLB.

-- The Rays have a 2.87 team ERA that ranks first among all MLB pitching staffs.
+- The Rays' 2.91 team ERA ranks first across all league pitching staffs.

-- The Rays give up the fewest home runs in baseball (20 total, 0.6 per game).
+- Rays pitchers combine to surrender the first-fewest home runs in baseball (21 total, 0.6 per game).

+- The Rays will send Rasmussen (3-2) to make his seventh start of the season.
+He is 3-2 with a 3.66 ERA and 34 strikeouts through 32 2/3 innings pitched.

+- In his last time out on Sunday, the right-hander tossed five innings against the Chicago White Sox, allowing three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.